The Locker Key

 “I'd say so.
 Always assume the bad guys know everything.”

-Jake is visibly shaken by the stark logic that Corelli is laying out.
+Jake was visibly shaken by the stark logic that Corelli was laying out.

 “So if you were in this pickle, what would you do, Tony?”